 Warning: The post below contains graphic content.
 Viewer discretion is advised.

-OWASSO, Okla. – Two Oklahomans who were found guilty in what nurses described as “the worst case of child abuse they had seen” were sentenced to prison this week.
+OWASSO, Okla. – Two Oklahomans were found guilty in what nurses described as “the worst case of child abuse they had seen.”

 In December 2016, police in Owasso, Okla. were called to a local urgent care to investigate reports of child abuse.

 When authorities arrived, nurses were working on two victims, who were described as twin infants, the Tulsa World reports.